PetrKryslUCSD/FinEtoolsFlexStructures.jl/README.md

 ## Current limitations

 - Only elastic structures can be modeled.
 - Only simple solid or closed thin-walled beam cross sections are implemented.
   Open thin-walled beams cannot be simulated at this point since the warping of the section is not enabled.
 - Shell reference surface offset not yet tested.
-- Neither beams nor shells can be attached with an offset (eccentricity).
+- Neither general beams nor shells can be attached with an offset (eccentricity).
+There is a linear beam model that can be used with eccentricities (offsets of the attachment points relative to the nodes).

 ## News